d12frosted/elpa-mirror/melpa/jinx-readme.txt

 and programmable predicates.
 Jinx comes preconfigured for the most important major modes.

-Jinx offers three auto-loaded entry points , the modes `global-jinx-mode', `jinx-mode' and the command `jinx-correct'.
+Jinx offers the auto-loaded modes `global-jinx-mode' and `jinx-mode'.
 You can either enable `global-jinx-mode' or add `jinx-mode' to the hooks of the modes.

 (add-hook 'emacs-startup-hook #'global-jinx-mode)

 (dolist (hook '(text-mode-hook prog-mode-hook conf-mode-hook)) (add-hook hook #'jinx-mode))

+Furthermore Jinx brings two auto-loaded commands `jinx-correct' and `jinx-languages'.
 In order to correct misspellings bind `jinx-correct' to a convenient key in your configuration.
 Jinx is independent of the Ispell package, so you can reuse the binding M-$ which is bound to `ispell-word' by default.
 When pressing M-$, Jinx offers correction suggestions for the misspelling next to point.
 If the prefix key C-u is pressed, the entire buffer is spell-checked.

 (keymap-global-set "<remap> <ispell-word>" #'jinx-correct)